mosmith3asu/risky_navigation/README.md

 ```

 ## Key Notes
-- **MLP is NOT a true autoencoder** - it predicts actions, not reconstructed states
 - All models use supervised learning (behavioral cloning) for action prediction
 - Bayesian and VAE provide uncertainty estimates critical for safe autonomous operation
 - Transformer supports temporal sequences for modeling action history